jeremybarbet/react-native-modalize/docs/PROPS.md

 An object to pass any of the react-native FlatList's props.
 Using this props will replace the default `ScrollView` with the `FlatList` component.

-Refer to the [`react-native` FlatList documentation](https://reactnative.dev/docs/flatlist#props) to find out all the avaibles props.
+Refer to the [`react-native` FlatList documentation](https://reactnative.dev/docs/flatlist#props) to find out all the available props.

 | Type   | Required |
 | ------ | -------- |